Moonraker (soundtrack): Composition

-As with "We Have All the Time in the World" in 1969, Hal David wrote the lyrics.
+As with Louis Armstrong's "We Have All the Time in the World" from On Her Majesty's Secret Service in 1969, Hal David wrote the lyrics.
 Paul Williams's original lyrics were discarded.
+Retrospective reviews have ranked "Moonraker" as one of the better James Bond theme songs overall, however it is regarded as the weakest of the three Bond theme songs performed by Shirley Bassey.

-Finally in 2005, Bassey sang the song for the first time outside James Bond on stage as part of a medley of her three Bond title songs.
+Finally in 2005, Bassey sang the song for the first time outside of James Bond on stage as part of a medley of her three Bond title songs along with "Goldfinger" and "Diamonds Are Forever".
 An instrumental strings version of the title theme was used in 2007 tourism commercials for the Dominican Republic.

 The score for Moonraker marked a turning point in Barry's output, abandoning the Kentonesque brass of his earlier Bond scores and instead scoring the film with slow, rich string passages—a trend which Barry would continue in the 1980s with scores such as Raise the Titanic, Out of Africa and Somewhere in Time.

 Moonraker uses for the first time since Diamonds Are Forever a piece of music called "007" (briefly, and late in track 7, "Bond Arrives in Rio and Boat Chase"), the secondary Bond theme composed by Barry which was introduced in From Russia with Love.
 This is the only time when the "007 Theme" is used in a Roger Moore Bond film; it is as of 2021 the last time it has been heard in a Bond film.
 Another link between the soundtracks of Moonraker and Diamonds Are Forever is the inclusion of a track titled "Bond Smells a Rat".
-The two tracks are not related to each other.
+(Never Say Never Again, Sean Connery’s last Bond film in 1983, also has a track of that title.)
+There is also strong use of a choir in the space sequences (a choir was briefly heard in the track "Slumber Inc." on the Diamonds Are Forever soundtrack).
+Barry used a choir to great effect on The Lion in Winter (1968).

 Unusually, the score was recorded in Paris—all of Barry's previous Bond scores had been recorded at London's CTS Studios.
 The film's production base was in France and it was decided the film would be scored there as well.
-Like some Bond films, the score for Moonraker has never received an extended release.
-The soundtrack is the only official one not to contain the "James Bond Theme".